U.S. threatens to close Palestinians' D.C. office amid renewed peace push

 The move could potentially give President Donald Trump more leverage as he seeks an elusive Mideast peace deal.

-A condition in the law which allows support funds to be granted to the Palestinian Liberation Organization (PLO) and for their Washington office to operate, is that they do not request the International Criminal Court (ICC) prosecute Israelis for crimes against Palestinians.
+A condition in the law which allows support funds to be granted to the Palestinian Liberation Organization, or PLO, and for their Washington office to operate is that they do not request the International Criminal Court, or ICC, prosecute Israelis for crimes against Palestinians.

 Tillerson has judged that the Palestinians violated this provision due to "certain statements made by Palestinian leaders about the ICC," the official said.

-Palestinian President Mahmoud Abbas crossed the line in September by calling on the ICC to investigate and prosecute Israelis, a state department official told the Associated Press.
+A State Department official told The Associated Press that Palestinian President Mahmoud Abbas crossed the line in September by calling on the ICC to investigate and prosecute Israelis.

 Speaking at the United Nations General Assembly, Abbas called for the ICC to "open an investigation and to prosecute Israeli officials for their involvement in settlement activities and aggressions against our people."

-However all hope is not lost for the Palestinians' mission in Washington, as the same law leaves space for the U.S. President to maneuver, meaning the office may not close.
+However, the same law leaves space for the U.S. president to maneuver — meaning the office wouldn't have to close.

-If after 90 days President Donald Trump determines that the Palestinians have entered into “direct, meaningful negotiations with Israel,” then they can keep their office and all restrictions placed on the PLO in the U.S. will be waived, the state department official told NBC News.
+If after 90 days, Trump determines that the Palestinians have entered into "direct, meaningful negotiations with Israel," then they can keep their office and all restrictions placed on the PLO in the U.S. will be waived, the State Department official told NBC News.

 "We are hopeful that this closure will be short-lived," the official said.